 I graduated with a bachelor’s degree in English from St. Olaf College in Northfield this May.
 It still feels like I should be heading back to campus, buying up notebooks, pencils, folders and markers – school supply shopping is a guilty pleasure of mine.

-Even though I won’t be reporting for the first day of class, meeting hoards of professors and peers, I’m not off the hook.
+Even though I won’t be reporting for the first day of class, meeting hordes of professors and peers, I’m not off the hook.
 Now, I’m reporting on the first day of school!

 Aug.
 26 was my first day as a reporter at ABC Newspapers.
 I quickly met more people than I can count, not only in the office, but also in the community.
 I’ve got swarms of colleagues and an entire county with whom to become acquainted.